 Step 5 – Show up to the Scheduled Interview

-All applicants regardless of age (except for those applying for diplomatic visa) are required to appear at the embassy for an interview.
+All applicants regardless of age (except for those applying for diplomatic visa) are required to appear at the US embassy Bangkok for the visa interview.
 Please keep in mind the important things on the interview date.

 Make sure you will be at the embassy 15 minutes earlier of your scheduled appointment time.

 Know what must and must not bring before going to the embassy for your interview.